alliander-opensource/rcdt_robotics/docs/content/system_overview.md

 **modularity**
 \
 With this setup we focus on the modularity of the system.
 We can add sensors and robots if we like and reuse nodes that we already developed.
 If we add another robot arm, we expect the vendor to provide the correct controller nodes.
-We only need to define the related parameters and should be able to use it again with out Moveit Manager and the default Moveit nodes provided in ROS.
+We only need to define the related parameters and should be able to use it again with our Moveit Manager and the default Moveit nodes provided in ROS.
 And if we add another robot vehicle, we can still use our current Nav2 setup, only requiring the correct definition of the related parameters.
-Note that adaptions to the joystick node may be required if still desired to use with new robots, since this node is currently only able to switch between the franka arm and panther vehicle.

 **central controller**
 \
 At the moment, a human is still the central controller in our system.
 A human can control both the robots using the joystick or via service/action calls to the Moveit Manager or Nav2.
 Our goal is to get the human out of the loop.
-This could be achieved with the development of a central controller node which can communicate with the moveit manager of an arm or the nav2 stack of a vehicle.
-Note that this central controller should not be affected when we switch to another arm or vehicle, as long as these still provide the moveit manager and nav2 stack to control.